lbl-srg/obc/specification/source/executiveSummary.rst

 The advisory panel provided industry input and feedback while the core team was responsible for defining the new process and coding, testing, validating, and documenting the associated tools.
-Key elements of the development work include:

-* Definition of use cases and processes related to controls design and implementation.

-* Development of an open standard called Control Description Language (CDL) used to specify building control sequences.

-* Review of the proposed semantics and functionality of the |CDL| with controls suppliers.

-* Development of tools to allow |CDL| to be used within annual whole building energy simulation using the open-source modeling language Modelica and the Spawn of EnergyPlus software that is currently developed by the US Department of Energy.

-* Tools to translate |CDL| into common data formats for documentation and for translation to commercial control product lines.

-* Case studies that compare the performance of new sequences developed by the American Society of Heating and Air-Conditioning Engineers (ASHRAE) to current typical sequences.

-* Demonstration of translation of |CDL| to a proprietary controller language and uploading of this code into a functioning control system.

-* Coordination with other industry efforts including ASHRAE.

-* Development of a commercialization plan.
+Several presentations at ASHRAE also led to feedback that affected the direction of the research and development, as did presentation to the advisory panel, to selected companies and to the scientific community at various conferences.

 A key technical challenge that was encountered by the project was that, due to a lack of standards, existing control product lines are heterogeneous.
-They differ in their functionality for expressing control sequences, in their semantics of how control output gets updated, and in their syntax, which ranges from graphical languages to textual languages.
+They differ in their functionality for expressing control sequences, in their semantics of how control output gets updated, and in their programming syntax, which ranges from graphical languages to textual languages.
 Code generation for a variety of products is common in the Electronic Design Automation industry, which develops software tools for designing electronic systems such as integrated circuits and printed circuit boards.
-However, in the Electronic Design Automation industry, engineers write models and controllers are built to conform to the models.
+However, in the Electronic Design Automation industry, engineers write models of the physical device and the controls, using graphical and textual languages, and actual controllers are then built to conform to the models.
 If this process were to be applied to the buildings industry, then control providers would need to update their product lines.
-The project team considers that such costly product line reconfigurations cannot reasonably be expected in the next decade.
+The project team believes that once CDL becomes a standard, that suppliers consider adding it to new or existing products.
+That process may take 5 to 10 years to complete.
-Therefore, for the immediate future, the OpenBuildingControl process will need to involve the building of models of control sequences that can conform to their implementation on target control product lines, while ensuring that, as new product lines are being developed, they can invert the paradigm and build controllers that conform to the models.
-The project team has, therefore, selected the path of designing |CDL| in such a way that it provides a minimum set of capabilities that can be expected to be supported by control product lines.
-As we have shown with one product commercial product line, the barrier to support this language is low, and we therefore expect that other control providers may follow suit.
-We are also working with industry to establish |CDL| as an ASHRAE/ANSI and, eventually, an ISO standard.
+Therefore, for the immediate future, the OpenBuildingControl process will need to involve the building of models of control sequences that can conform to their implementation on existing control product lines, while ensuring that, as new product lines are being developed, they can invert the paradigm and build controllers that conform to the models.
+The project team has, therefore, selected the path of designing |CDL| in such a way that it provides a minimum set of capabilities that can be expected to be supported by current control products.
+As we have demonstrated with one commercial product, the barrier to supporting this language is low, and we therefore expect that suppliers may elect to develop and support translators.
+We are also working with
+industry to establish |CDL| as an ASHRAE/ANSI and, eventually, an ISO standard.
 Getting industry support to make this a standard would allow for products to be developed that follow